backstage/backstage/docs/plugins/composability.md

 We'll assume that `FooPage` and `BarPage` are routable extensions, exported by the `fooPlugin` and `barPlugin` respectively.
-Since the `FooPage` is a routable extension it has a `RouteRef` assigned as its mount point, which we'll refer to as `fooRootRouteRef`.
+Since the `FooPage` is a routable extension it has a `RouteRef` assigned as its mount point, which we'll refer to as `fooPageRouteRef`.

-Given the above example, the `fooRootRouteRef` will be associated with the `'/foo'` route.
+Given the above example, the `fooPageRouteRef` will be associated with the `'/foo'` route.
 The path is no longer accessible via the `path` property of the `RouteRef` though, as the routing structure is tied to the app's react tree.
 We instead use the new `useRouteRef` hook if we want to create a concrete link to